crystal-lang/crystal-website/install/on_ubuntu.md

-sudo apt install libxml2-dev     # for using XML sudo apt install libyaml-dev     # for using YAML sudo apt install libgmp-dev      # for using Big numbers sudo apt install libreadline-dev # for using Readline sudo apt install libz-dev        # for using crystal play
+sudo apt install libxml2-dev     # for using XML sudo apt install libyaml-dev     # for using YAML sudo apt install libgmp-dev      # for using Big numbers sudo apt install libz-dev        # for using crystal play
 {% endhighlight bash %}</div>